AlanAngold/b2c_Basic_pgms/README.txt

     ├── sumer.log
     └── sumer.vars

 The files above include the BAS file(s) of the original Basic program.
 Sometimes there are multiple BAS files if the Basic program is large and CHAINed together.
-The C directory contains the b2c translated files of the corresponding BAS files.
+The C directory contains the b2c translated 188d3c940ffiles of the corresponding BAS files.
 The cpp and python directories are for future development.
 The VARS file in the base directory of the program is a file that allows the program to give the C-listing more meaningfull names and is just a straight subsitution: C-name for Basic-name.
 Currently these files have to be hand generated but in the future I'll have b2c generate VARS files for each program it compiles.
 This is what part of SUMER's VARS file looks like:

     # Routines
     Routine_06510 | Get_Budget_Input